 - To undertake any function conferred on the Chief Auditor by or under any Ordinance

-Staff of the Saint Helena Audit Service are employed under the same administrative rules and conditions of service as apply to all public offices of SHG, but are considered separate from St Helena Government.
+Staff of Audit St Helena are employed under the same administrative rules and conditions of service that apply to all public offices of St Helena Government, but are considered separate from SHG.